jeff39389327/Pigeon/README.md

 python run.py
 ```

-2.The position defaults are based on a 1366x768 fullscreen resolution, with Simplified Chinese settings.
+The position defaults are based on a 1366x768 fullscreen resolution, with Simplified Chinese settings.

-3.The first match requires manual pairing.
+The first match requires manual pairing.

 ##  Questions and Answers

 Q: Why does it only perform Kokushi Musou?

 A: Currently, traditional algorithms are utilized in decide_card_to_play.py.

 Q: Will it result in account suspension?